-Nose plastic surgery cost in Turkey can also vary on basis of the qualification and experience of the surgeon.
+US anesthesiologist rates can also vary on basis of the qualification and experience of the surgeon.
 A qualified rhinoplasty surgery will not only understand the aesthetics of the nose and face, but will also have a great appreciation and understanding of the many functional components of this complex organ. (e.g. breathing, sense of smell, or sinus issues).

 Myth: Seems like it’s really simple to just take off that bump, right?

 No really.
 Rhinoplasty is one of the most complex and challenging surgeries among all of plastic surgery.
 Not only is it required to maintain the proportions of nose to the face, but also each section of the nose must be harmonious with all the others.
 For instance, removing a bump without changing the tip in some cases can make the tip appear like it’s sticking out too far from the face.
 Vice versa, just changing the tip alone without addressing the bridge can make a bridge appear too high or too wide.
 A rhinoplasty surgeon must pay great attention to all the detail and have an appreciation for all the nuances of nasal and facial harmony.

 Myth: I heard rhinoplasty is covered by my insurance.